 As the principal, I am honored to share with you how the Dominican Sinsinawa core values of Community, Study, Preaching, and Prayer are at the heart of everything we do at Trinity, which makes it a truly exceptional school.

-As a daily reminder these core values are engraved in the entry way of our school.
-However, they are not merely words, they are put into action everyday through our dedicated faculty and staff, the commitment of our community and the spirit of the girls.
+As a daily reminder, these core values are engraved in the entryway of our school.
+However, they are not merely words, they are put into action every day through our dedicated faculty and staff, the commitment of our community and the spirit of the girls.

-Trinity is a more than a four year high school experience it is like being part of a family with participation that spans a lifetime.
+Trinity is a more than a four-year high school experience it is like being part of a family with participation that spans a lifetime.
 It begins with building solid relationships and performing service while at Trinity but continues through generations of active alumnae.
 Trinity faculty are committed to the academic, spiritual, and emotional growth of each student.
-On a daily basis they model our core values, and help create a caring and supportive school community that is rooted in the Dominican Sinsinawa mission, wherein every student feels valued and respected.
+On a daily basis, they model our core values and help create a caring and supportive school community that is rooted in the Dominican Sinsinawa mission, wherein every student feels valued and respected.

 The academic experience at Trinity is second to none.
 We set high academic expectations for all of our students and provide a nurturing environment along with academic support to ensure their success.
 We educate the whole person so that they may become active leaders in our global society.
 To that end, we have instituted two strong academic programs; International Baccalaureate (IB) and College Preparatory – both of which challenge students to think critically, listen attentively and act humanely

 Trinity’s College Preparatory Program consists of a rigorous humanities curriculum, which contains a wide variety of science and mathematics courses.
 Students in this program are evaluated using a variety of assessment.
-Faculty that teach IB courses also teach College Prep courses and use many of the same strategies and techniques from the IB program, which enhances the curriculum.
+Faculty that teaches IB courses also teach College Prep courses and use many of the same strategies and techniques from the IB program, which enhances the curriculum.